Montenegro: Media

 Television, magazines, and newspapers are operated by both state-owned and for-profit corporations that depend on advertising, subscription, and other sales-related revenues.
 The Constitution of Montenegro guarantees freedom of speech.
 Montenegro's media system is under transformation, along with the rest of the country.
+The privately owned media outlet Vijesti (News) has been the most watched in Montenegro for many years, followed by the state-owned Radio and Television of Montenegro (Radio-televizija Crne Gore, RTCG).
+RTCG also provides radio and television broadcasts of daily news in the Albanian language.

 Sport

 Sport in Montenegro revolves mostly around team sports, such as water polo, football, basketball, handball, and volleyball.
 Other sports involved are boxing, tennis, swimming, judo, karate, athletics, table tennis, and chess.

 Water polo is the most popular and is considered the national sport.
 Montenegro men's national water polo team is one of the world's top ranked teams, winning the gold medal at the 2008 Men's European Water Polo Championship in Málaga, Spain, and winning the gold medal at the 2009 FINA Men's Water Polo World League, held in Podgorica.
 The Montenegrin team PVK Primorac from Kotor became a champion of Europe at the LEN Euroleague 2009 in Rijeka, Croatia.
+Montenegro came fourth in the men's water polo in the 2016 Olympics.

 Football is the second most popular sport.
-Notable players are Dejan Savićević, Predrag Mijatović, Mirko Vučinić, Stefan Savić, Stevan Jovetić, and Stefan Mugoša.
-The Montenegrin national football team, founded in 2006, played in playoffs for UEFA Euro 2012, its biggest success.
-The Montenegro national basketball team is known for good performances and won a lot of medals as part of the Yugoslavia national basketball team.
+The Montenegro national football team, founded in 2006, played in playoffs for UEFA Euro 2012, its highest play appearance.
+The Montenegro national basketball team is known for good performances and won many medals as part of the Yugoslavia national basketball team.
 In 2006, the Basketball Federation of Montenegro along with this team joined the International Basketball Federation (FIBA) on its own, following the Independence.
 Montenegro participated in two EuroBaskets.

-Among women sports, the national handball team is the most successful, having won the 2012 European Championship and finishing as runners-up at the 2012 Summer Olympics. ŽRK Budućnost Podgorica twice won EHF Champions League.
+Among women sports, the national handball team is the most successful, winning the country's first Olympic medal, claiming silver at the 2012 Summer Olympics.
+This was followed by the 2012 European Championship which Montenegro won, becoming European champions. ŽRK Budućnost Podgorica has twice won the EHF Champions League.
+Montenegro was one of the host countries for the 2022 European Women's Handball Championship and came third.

-Chess is another popular sport and notable global chess players such as Slavko Dedić were born there.

-At the 2012 Olympic Games in London, the Montenegro women's national handball team won the country's first Olympic medal, claiming silver.
-They lost in the final to defending world, Olympic, and European champion Norway 26–23.
-Following this defeat the team won against Norway in the final of the 2012 European Championship, becoming champions for the first time.

-National Cuisine
+Cuisine

 The first major influences to Montenegrin cuisine came from the Levant and Turkey: sarma, musaka, pilav, pita, gibanica, burek, ćevapi, kebab, đuveč, and Turkish sweets such as baklava and tulumba.
 Hungarian cuisine influences stews and sataraš.
 Central European cuisine is evident in the prevalence of crêpes, doughnuts, jams, many types of biscuits and cakes, and various kinds of breads.

-Montenegrin cuisine also varies geographically; the cuisine in the coastal area differs from that of the northern highland region.
+Montenegrin cuisine also varies geographically; with the cuisine in the coastal area differing from that of the northern highland region.
 The coastal area is traditionally a representative of Mediterranean cuisine, with seafood being a common dish.
-The traditional dishes of Montenegro's Adriatic coast, unlike its heartland, have a distinctively Italian influence as well.
+The traditional dishes of Montenegro's Adriatic coast, unlike its heartland, have been significantly influenced by Italian cuisine.